vlordier/kanban-mcp/README.md

 # MCP Kanban Task Management
-An MCP tool set providing internal task management state for complex multi-session workflows with AI agents.
-This is similar to other memory MCP tools, with the additional structure, rules and visibility of a kanban-based task management system.
+An MCP tool set providing kanban-based task management state for AI-driven development.
+This is similar to other task management MCP tools, with the additional structure, rules and visibility of a kanban-based task management system.

-The main idea is to direct the AI agent to document and save its work in a kanban board, both in the planning session and in execution sessions.
+The main idea is to direct the AI agent to document and save its work as tasks in a kanban board, both in the planning session and in execution sessions.

 ## Highlights
 - Column capacity / work-in-progress limits